4-6-0: Thailand

+Six out of the twelve locomotives from the first batch of Es were given Caprotti valve gear in 1930.
+Five E class locomotives were donated to Cambodia in the 1970s, then considered surplus by the SRT.
+The remaining members of the E class were in service with the Thai railways until 1974.

+Several E class locomotives are preserved at various locations in Thailand.

+One of the Thai C52s was lost either to an accident or to cannibalisation.
+The remaining members of the class were later purchased from the NIS and taken into SRT stock.
+No. 751 of the ex-NIS 4-6-0s is preserved at the Army Engineering Museum, Ratchaburi.

+The single ex-Burmese Ks was withdrawn and scrapped in 1954 after the Thai railways recovered from the war.

 United Kingdom

 The first 4-6-0 locomotive to be introduced in the United Kingdom was the Highland Railway's Jones Goods class of 1894, the first of which (No. 103) survives.
 Within five years, however, the wheel arrangement was being used primarily on passenger service, since British heavy freight trains were generally too slow to require a locomotive with a four-wheel leading bogie.
 Between 1906 and 1925, the 4-6-0 became the most common express passenger locomotive type in everyday use in the United Kingdom, as a logical development from the 4-4-0 type that was previously used.
 The 4-6-0 type continued to be used as mixed traffic locomotive until the end of steam in the United Kingdom in 1968.

 Pre-grouping era

 During the pre-grouping era, from 1899 to 1923, Wilson Worsdell of the North Eastern Railway (NER) used the type for his express passenger locomotives, the S and S1 classes of 1899 and 1900 that became the B13 and B14 classes of the London and North Eastern Railway (LNER) in 1923.
 Soon afterwards, these were followed by the appearance of other designs.